(12/10/02)

 Lisa- : ok, now you are asking alot

-Bruce : or it is a business where one partner is the right brain and the other is the left
+Bruce : or it is a business where one partner is the right brain and the other

 Bruce : I have about 14 in the summer and about 8 in the winter